eccelerators/SimStm/README.rst

  lines set message alines $pvar "Some message to be written to a file later" lines set message alines $pvar "Value1: {} Value2: {} to be written to a file later" $mvar1 $mvar2

-Set a line at a given position of a lines object.
+The ``lines get array`` instruction sets a line at a given position of a lines object.

 The line currently at this position is overwritten.
 The line can be derived from an array or a message.
 The message string can contain {} placeholders which are filled by values of variables given after the message string.